 We can help you identify symptoms of depression and anxiety that you may be experiencing.
-We will work with you to come up with treatment solutions that help you feel better.
+We will work with you to come up with treatment solutions that help you raise your confidence, understand your sources of stress, and ultimately help you feel better.
 We use assessment tools to track your symptoms and progress, and we will work with your primary care provider (with your permission) to help you improve the quality of your life.

 We pride ourselves on being a trauma-informed practice in the Peoria area.
 We use creative and cutting-edge approaches in our treatment practices, including EMDR (Eye Movement Desensitization and Reprocessing).

 Trauma symptoms can linger over time.
-Symptoms can manifest as excessive worrying, always feeling "on edge," trouble focusing, remembering, or lack of experiencing joy.
+Symptoms can manifest as excessive worrying, always feeling "on edge," trouble focusing, memory issues, or lack of experiencing joy.

 Did you know that COVID-19 has caused a surge in mental and behavioral health problems in children?
 Remote learning, being isolated from peers, and reduced involvement in physical activities (sports) and school activities are negatively affecting our kids today.

-Withdrawing from social situations, spending MORE time than normal on social media and video games, persistent sadness for two weeks or more, chronic irritability, anger, and recurrent stomach or headaches can be potential signs your child is struggling.
+Withdrawing from social situations, spending MORE time than normal on social media, persistent sadness for two weeks or more, chronic irritability, anger, and recurrent stomach or headaches can be potential signs your child is struggling.